thecdrz/DeadLink/README.md

 Once you complete all of this, you will be able to run the bot by opening run.bat.
 If you've done all of this correctly, you will see the following in the terminal:
 `Connected to game.
 Connected to 1 Discord Servers.`

-To set the channel for your server's chat, open Discord and type `7d!setchannel #yourchannel` in your server.
-If the setchannel command doesn't work, try [setting it manually](https://github.com/LakeYS/Dishorde/wiki/Setting-up-the-channel-manually).
+Bind your Discord channel by setting DISCORD_CHANNEL in config.json or as an environment variable.
 Once complete, the bot should be all set!

 Note that if you close this terminal the bot will be disconnected.
 The bot can be run in the background with no terminal by opening run_silent.vbs.